How to measure product-market fit and prove it to investors?

 Looking into the above-listed metrics might reveal that your PMF only existed in your head.
 Or maybe the early signs are there, but the traction is not enough to convince investors to give you the funding you need.

-Your main focus here must be on finding the reason you have not achieved it yet.
+Your main focus here must be on finding the reason you have not achieved a product-market fit yet.
 In this case, we always prescribe our clients to do the following things:

 • Interview your customers